spec-tacles/spectacles.js/README.md

 - AMQP - connects to an AMQP server
 - Local - keeps events on a local event emitter

+Attaching event listeners will automatically subscribe the broker to those events; make sure to attach listeners after connecting.

 ## How to use

 ```js